f95johansson/marvin-transfer/README.md

 Simply put it, if you decide to distribute this software, please make your source code and changes are public as well, as I have done here.
 Sharing is caring 😊

 ## Change log
+2016-18-06 (0.4.2)
+> Re-enabled file list update (non-concurrently, after a few seconds of no input)

 2016-18-06 (0.4.1)
 > Disabled concurrent file list update (it was not ready yet)
 > Added permission checks